 The Pennicott Wilderness Journeys’ departure facility is close to Port Arthur, so we will manage any extra time accordingly to make sure you are there by 9:00 AM.
 The three-hour wilderness cruise operates in the water from Port Arthur to Eaglehawk Neck, and you will get up-close and personal with the towering sea cliffs, dolomites, and the abundant and diverse sea life around Tasman Island and Cape Pillar.
 Pennicott Wilderness Journeys is an award-winning cruise operator in Tasmania.
 You can read more about them and the wilderness cruise on their website: https://www.pennicottjourneys.com.au/

-For those who may choose not to do the wilderness cruise, you have the option of the following activities in the afternoon after the morning Cape Hauy trek:
+For those who may choose not to do the wilderness cruise, you have the option of the following activities in the morning:

 - A tour of the Port Arthur historic settlement and relax around the Port Arthur area

-- a helicopter tour with Osbourne Heli Tours which will vary in time and cost depending on the flight package.
-This option would be subject to availability, and you would need to pay for the heli tour directly.
+- A helicopter tour with Osbourne Heli Tours will vary in time and cost depending on the flight package.
+This option would be subject to availability, and you would need to pay for the helicopter tour directly.
 Please refer to the Osbourne Heli Tours website for more information: https://www.osbornehelitours.com/

-After your wilderness cruise or alternative activity, the team will rejoin, and we will make our way by bus to the Remarkables Car Park, which is a short 10-minute bus ride and have lunch.
-After lunch, we will trek to Mt Brown which is around 3 hours return.
-After the trek of Mt Brown, you will be transferred back to Hobart for either your late flight or to the Hotel Grand Chancellor, which is our drop off point.
+After your wilderness cruise or alternative activity, the team will rejoin, and we will make our way by bus to Eaglehawk Neck, which is a 20-minute bus ride and have lunch at Doo Lishus.
+Sometimes depending on the wind direction, the wilderness cruise will arrive back at Eaglehawk Neck where our private bus will meet you.
+After lunch, we walk around the Tasman Arch and Devils Kitchen tourist walk which is a 20-minute walk.
+After the short walk, you will be transferred back to Hobart for either your flight or to the Hotel Grand Chancellor, which is our drop off point.
 Those who have flights will be dropped off first.
-The bus ride back to Hobart is around 90 minutes, so we would have you at Hobart Airport at 6:00 PM at the latest.
-From the airport, we arrive back at the Grand Chancellor Hotel by around 6:30 PM.
+The bus ride back to Hobart is around 90 minutes, so we would have you at Hobart Airport at 4:00 PM at the latest.
+From the airport, we arrive back at the Grand Chancellor Hotel by around 4:30 PM.
 We recommend staying at the Hotel Grand Chancellor or a hotel nearby.